 5. Metrophobia: fear of poetry

 People with metrophobia don't enjoy having their lovers whisper sweet nothings in their ears.
-On the bright side, you'll be disappointed that your S.O. isn't scribbling sonnets for you late into the night.
+On the bright side, you won't be disappointed that your S.O. isn't scribbling sonnets for you late into the night.

 6. Omphalophobia: fear of belly buttons

 A phobia of belly buttons makes it tough to enjoy getting naked with someone.
 Unfortunately, there are very few people in the world without belly buttons.
 So, unless you think you may have a chance at Karolina Kurkova, try counseling to deal with this phobia in a healthy way.

 If being hugged or sitting close to another human being makes someone cringe, they probably suffer from chiratophobia.
 Some people have an especially intense form of this phobia and can't even watch romantic movies because they can't stand to watch people touching each other.
 People who suffer from this fear may also feel like their skin is burning if they watch other people display affection.

 It's obvious that this could cause a pretty serious issue in a relationship with a person with a penis.
 You may benefit from entering into relationships with people who don't have them.
 Of course, one could always try penis costumes to avoid the sight of the erect penis.
 (Yes, penis costumes are a real thing.)